Published by Carl Hedinger. Last Updated on November 22, 2023.

 Boone Fork Trail (MP 296.5)

-The trailhead begins at Price Park Picnic Area and winds through rhododendrons, woods, and even by a few waterfalls!
+The Blue Ridge trailhead begins at Price Park Picnic Area and winds through rhododendrons, woods, and even by Hebron Falls, also known as Boone Fork Falls!

 Read more: Blowing Rock Restaurants